 What to look for:

-If you see something suspicious, contact the listed institution immediately.
+If you see suspicious entries on your report, contact the listed institution immediately.

 You’re entitled to one free credit report per week from each of the three major credit bureaus, Experian, TransUnion, and Equifax.
 While not all new bank accounts are reported to the credit bureaus, some are, especially if they involve overdraft lines of credit or are linked to credit cards.